chaance/re-plays/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: "\U0001F41B Bug report"
-about: Create a report to help make Formik better
+about: Create a report to help make this library better
 ---

 ## 🐛 Bug report